Crown-Commercial-Service/gca-Intranet/README.md

 docker compose ps
 ```

-> Note: the first run can take a short while while MySQL initialises.
+Note: the first run can take a short while while MySQL initialises.

----

-## 3) One-time initialise WordPress
+### 3) One-time initialise WordPress

-Run the `wp-cli` bootstrap container.
+Run the wp-cli bootstrap container.
 This is safe to re-run — it will skip steps if WordPress is already installed.

 ```bash
 docker compose --env-file .env run --rm wpcli